Female gaze: Contemporary usage

 Critics have focused attention on the presence of the female gaze in cinema and television, in works such as The Handmaid's Tale, I Love Dick, Fleabag, and The Love Witch.

 The controversial lesbian drama film Blue Is the Warmest Colour received considerable critical comment for the dominance of the male gaze and lack of female gaze, with some reviewers calling it a "patriarchal gaze".
 Jul Maroh, the author of the book upon which the film was based, was among the harshest critics, saying, "It appears to me this was what was missing on the set: lesbians."

 Filmmaker April Mullen has said, "Women have this vulnerability and connection to a depth of emotions that I can see and feel in certain moments of truth in the films we create.
 To me, the female gaze is transparency – the veil between audience and filmmaker is thin, and that allows people in more."

 Art historian Griselda Pollock and film theorist Julian Albilla worked with Bracha L. Ettinger's concepts of matrixial gaze, eros, and witnessing to analyse the feminine gaze in the films of Chantal Akerman and Pedro Almodóvar.

 At the 2016 Toronto International Film Festival, Joey Soloway, in their keynote address, explored the definition of the female gaze in film-making.
 Specifically, Soloway outlined three concepts, mimicking Laura Mulvey's original triangulation of the male gaze (the spectator, the filmmaker, and the actors).
 Soloway's conception of the female gaze goes beyond a mere inversion of Mulvey's male gaze, however, and instead imagines the ways in which the female gaze in filmmaking can provide insight into the lived female experience.
 Their concept includes "the feeling camera" (or "bodies over equipment" wherein emotions are prioritized over action); "the gazed gaze," which shows viewers how it feels to be the object of the gaze; and "returning the gaze" (or "I see you seeing me" and "how it feels to stand here in this world having been seen our entire lives").

-Similar to the concept of the female gaze, 'written by a woman' can be understood as an emotionally vulnerable and aware man devoid of the conventions of toxic masculinity.
-Popularized on TikTok, this kind of man is in touch with his emotions, thoughtful, considerate, and kind, unafraid to distance themselves from the stereotypical concepts of masculinity.
-This kind of man is the idealized and embodiment of a man as conventionalized by what a woman would want in a man rather than what men believe women will want.
+Similarly, 'written by a woman' is a phrase popularized on TikTok typically referring to men who are portrayed as emotionally vulnerable and aware as well as rejecting conventions of toxic masculinity.
+Some often cited examples include Laurie, played by Timothée Chalamet, in Little Women or Harry Styles.
+'Written by a woman' serves as a reaction to the male gaze, occasionally manifesting itself to satirize its logical antonym— 'written by a man—' via hyperbolic displays of female oversexualization.
+However, it is important to distinguish 'written by a woman' with female-written, as works authored by women are not invulnerable to patriarchal and anti-feminist displays of affection or adoration, given (according to Mulvey) the internalized influence of the male gaze and patriarchal perspective on many women's self-reflections and identity.